Marino Moretti

-Marino Moretti (born Cesenatico, Italy; July 18, 1885 – July 6, 1979) was an Italian poet and author.
+Marino Moretti (18 July 1885 – 6 July 1979) was an Italian poet and author.

 Moretti's mother instilled in him a love of literature.
 After a failed attempt at an acting career, he began writing poetry; his first work being published in 1903.
 During his career, Moretti wrote twenty novels, eight books of verses, three book-length memoirs, and many short stories.
-Among his better known works are The Voice of God (1920) and Widow of Fioravanti (1971).
+Among his vast poetic production, which surely takes part of the artistic current of the Crepuscolari, the most renowned poem is A Cesena, published in 1910 in a book titled "Poesie scritte col lapis".
+Among his better-known works are The Voice of God (1920) and Widow of Fioravanti (1971).
 Moretti's home in Italy has been turned into a museum.